mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/travel/business-travel-insurance.md

 ## AIG Travel Protect App

 AIG Travel Protect includes a mobile app with real-time risk alerts, local emergency numbers, and in-app claims initiation.
-All travelers are encouraged to download and register before your next trip.
+All travellers are encouraged to download and register before their next trip.
 To get started, follow the [Mobile App Download and Set Up Guide](https://drive.google.com/file/d/10TJnvfJhiA39AB2E0raFaqyNGwQPS_MD/view?usp=sharing) and create an account using your email address and policy number.

 ## Assistance Travel Card